shaybet/proofpoint/README.md

 # ProofPoint Assignment - Terraform Project

 ### Overview
-This project is a Terraform project that deploys a Kubernetes cluster using KinD, deploys nginx-ingress to route traffic to web apps without the need for specifying ports, and dynamically deploys web applications.
+This project is a Terraform project that deploys a Kubernetes cluster using Kind, deploys nginx-ingress to route traffic to web apps without the need for specifying ports, and dynamically deploys web applications.

 ### Requirements
 - Terraform version `1.11.2` Installed.
 - Git installed.
-- Docker Desktop (required for KinD).
+- Docker Desktop (required for Kind).

 ### Project Structure
 This project consists of three Terraform modules:
-1. Deploying a KIND Cluster
+1. Deploying a Kind Cluster
 2. Deploying nginx-ingress
 3. Deploying a web app